How to Draft a Proper Business Plan for Your Start-up

 - While making the future income projections for the initial 3 or 5 years, create statements showing sales and expenditure and final figures after deducting the taxes.

-- For taxation, seek the advice of the Australian Taxation Office which administers tax laws and applies them to all start-ups and businesses for sale in Brisbane.
+- For taxation, seek the advice of the Australian Taxation Office which administers tax laws and applies them to all start-ups and businesses for sale.

 - Break-even analysis is a crucial milestone in this segment as it will give an estimate of the time when you expect to reach the no-profit no-loss stage in the lifecycle of the business.